enviodev/docs/docs/HyperIndex/Advanced/dynamic-contracts.md

 context.contractRegistration.add<your-contract-name>(<address-of-the-contract>)
 ```

-> The syntax is exactly same for JavaScript, TypeScript and ReScript.
+> The syntax is exactly the same for JavaScript, TypeScript, and ReScript.

 ## Example using an NFT factory